 Learning Management System (LMS)

-An LMS (Learning Management System) is software used to create and organize a course or training program, it is used to provide a learner with a set of tools to upload course media and structure them with sections, topics, and lessons.
+An LMS (Learning Management System) is software used to create and organize a course or training program.
+It is used to provide a learner with a set of tools to upload course media and structure them with sections, topics, and lessons.

 LMS is the basic tool that you need as an eLearning Professional to start creating courses.
-You can apply a basic level of strategy like Microlearning, periodic assessment, etc, but for advanced strategies like Adaptive Learning, Gamification, and Interactive Learning you have to go beyond LMS.
+You can apply a basic level of strategy like Microlearning, periodic assessment, etc, but for advanced strategies like Adaptive Learning, Gamification, and Interactive Learning, you have to go beyond LMS.

 Authoring Tools

 Authoring Tools is a piece of software used for creating interactive eLearning content.
-You can incorporate other eLearning strategies like microlearning, and gamification and make an interactive training course that engages learners with the help of interactive elements.
+You can incorporate other eLearning strategies like microlearning and gamification and make an interactive training course that engages learners with the help of interactive elements.
 Authoring tools provide Interactive elements such as multiple choice, hotspot interaction, drag and drop, click to reveal, match items, rearrange items, branching scenarios, etc.

 Learning Record Store (LRS)

-Learning Record Store is used to store learner’s interaction data for deeper analytics and data-driven decisions.
+Learning Record Store is used to store learners’ interaction data for deeper analytics and data-driven decisions.
 LRS like GrassBlade LRS provide triggers that can be used for Adaptive Learning or other data-bound dynamic eLearning features.
 With the help of an LRS, you can analyze how individual learners interact and perform with your course or training.
-And based on the analysis you can improve your learning content for better learning retention.
+And based on the analysis, you can improve your learning content for better learning retention.

 WordPress LMS’s Add-On and WordPress plugins

-If you are a WordPress LMS user, you can use some of the add-ons by your LMS provider to incorporate strategies like adaptive learning.
+If you are a WordPress LMS user, you can use some of the add-ons from your LMS provider to incorporate strategies like adaptive learning.
 LMSs like LearnDash LMS, Lifter LMS, WP Courseware, and Tutor LMS provide their conditional add-ons to integrate strategies for better learning retention.

 In your WordPress LMS, you can use plugins like GamiPress to add gamification elements like points, badges, and leaderboards.